SCGScouts/SCGScouts.github.io/draft.md

 Regardless of what happens going forwards, things are likely to be difficult for a lot of your kids going forwards.
 If there's anything that we can do to help, please let us know.
 In particular, I'd like to reiterate my offer to talk with anybody who's struggling, or anybody else who might benefit (either in person or virtually as the law/etc. allows), to provide reassurance, answer any questions, generally be someone to talk to who they aren't stuck in a house with all day.

+If they'd rather write their concerns down than talk about it, we have a worrybox form [here](https://stchadsscouts.com/worrybox), or you can just email us at [worrybox@stchadsscouts.com](mailto://worrybox@stchadsscouts.com).

 ## Local Situation

 It's been an odd week, locally.
 Firstly, a quick note on the figures: on two days this week (Sunday 25th and Thursday 29th), there was no local data update from ZOE.